nvoynov/clerq/README.md

 ### Publishing

-In addition to the `clerq build` command in [lib/clerq_doc.thor](https://github.com/nvoynov/clerq/blob/master/lib/assets/lib/clerq_doc.rb) I provided the example of basic documents management tasks (it will be placed in new project `lib` folder).
+In addition to the `clerq build` command in [lib/clerq_doc.thor](https://github.com/nvoynov/clerq/blob/master/lib/assets/lib/clerq_doc.thor) one can find and example of basic documents management tasks (it will be placed in new project `lib` folder).
 You can find there two example of commands that you can start your own publishing automation.

 * `thor clerq:doc:publish` will create `<project>.docx` and `<project>.html`;
 * `thor clerq:doc:grab` will import provided document into the current project repository.